skyejacobson/HelixHTB/README.md

 LISTEN 0      128                  [::]:22              [::]:*
 ```

 An interesting find.
 Port 4840 is the official, well-known port for OPC UA (Open Platform Communications Unified Architecture), an industrial machine-to-machine communication protocol used for data exchange, equipment control, and monitoring.
-Which goes in line with the name of the machine.
+Which goes in line with the context of the machine.
+Likely that it's using OPC UA as a service to control some sort of "machine" or industrial communications network between the actual machinery and the backend/server.

 The service is being hosted locally via `localhost`.